An Awesome Scotland Road Trip Part 2

 Day 9 | Home

-One of the most beautiful drives on our Scotland road trip was on the way home, out of Edinburgh.
+One of the most beautiful drives on our Scotland road trip was the one back to Edinburgh.
 It was a last-ditch attempt to find some Highland cows.
 Surprisingly, we’d only seen them at Kilchurn Castle and just down the road from the Falls of Bruar.
 We thought we’d see them in every field!
 Anyway, we took the A702 road through the Pentland Hills Regional Park.
 Sadly, we still didn’t see any!
 But we did see some stunning scenery along with one of the most beautiful roads we drove on our Scotland road trip.
-The A702 is the road you should drive from Edinburgh to enjoy your last bit of Scotland before returning to reality…and work!
+The A702 is the road you should drive from Edinburgh to enjoy your last bit of Scotland before returning to reality and work!

 The mobile phone signal was absolutely shocking for almost our entire Scotland road trip.
 This is definitely not a bad thing.
 It’s nice to be away from technology for a bit.
-Given there is little to no signal, we’d recommend you download offline maps to Google Maps so you can still navigate.
+Given there is little to no signal, we recommend downloading offline maps in Google Maps so you can still navigate.
 Unless you still like to navigate by paper maps, of course!
 The radio signal was also poor, so download some road trip tunes to your phone too to keep your ears entertained!